pieroguerrero/pieroguerrero/README.md

 I have worked for companies such as [Verizon](https://go.verizon.com/enterprise), [General Motors](https://www.gm.com/) and [ABB](https://global.abb/group/en)

-Altougth I like to wear the Software Engineer hat with emphasis in Web technologies, the roles along my professional career are varied: Software Developer, Business Analyst, Scrum Master, Product Manager, Software Development Manager and I have also started some technology entrepreneurships.
+Along my professional career have been in roles such as Software Developer, Business Analyst, Scrum Master, Product Manager, Software Development Manager and I have also started some technology entrepreneurships.
+Despite all of them, I like to wear the hat of Software Engineer with emphasis in Web technologies.

 **Tech tools I am good with:**